juancampa/smith/README.md

 # Membrane AGI Agent

-This is a AI-powered task management system Based on [BabyAGI](https://babyagi.org/) that uses Membrane, OpenAI and Pinecone.
+This is a AI-powered task management system Based on [BabyAGI](https://babyagi.org/) that uses Membrane and OpenAI.

 # Install